PlusOne/hmac-file-server/README.md

 # HMAC File Server

-A secure file server implementing HMAC authentication.
+## Overview
+HMAC File Server is a secure file storage solution that utilizes HMAC for authentication and supports features like deduplication, virus scanning, and more.

 ## Features